Maintenance and Care for Mounted Drain Cameras

 After using mounted drain cameras, it is crucial to properly dry and clean them to ensure their longevity and optimal performance.
 To begin, carefully wipe down the camera body using a clean, dry cloth to remove any debris or moisture.
 Pay close attention to the lens and joints where dirt and grime may accumulate.
 Avoid using harsh chemicals or excessive force when cleaning to prevent damaging the camera components.

-When wiping down cameras after exposure to moisture, pay special attention to all parts of the equipment, including the lens, body, and cables.
+ion to all parts of the equipment, including the lens, body, and cables.
 Use gentle wiping motions to remove any moisture or residue that may have accumulated.
 Additionally, it is important to let the cameras air dry completely before storing them away to prevent any lingering moisture from causing damage over time.
 Regular maintenance in this manner can extend the lifespan of the cameras and maintain their effectiveness in drain inspections.

 How often should drain cameras be cleaned and dried after use?